edmomot/edmomot.github.io/_posts/2023-11-12-How-I-sealed-a-sawstop-contractor-saw-for-dust-collection.md

 ---
 published: true
 ---
+To reduce dust in my garage, I sealed my table saw and attached a shop vac with a bucket cyclone.
+Sealing the saw redirects the shop vac's limited airflow to where it's needed most: the throat plate.
+This makes the shop vac a reasonable alternative to an expensive and bulky dust collector.
+In the process I also extended the outfeed table to make rip cuts safer and easier.

 # Inspiration

 Almost immediately after making a few cuts with my new saw, I started to think about how to minimize the mess.
 I found this website that claims effective dust collection can be done by sealing the saw to direct airflow through the blade guard instead of every exposed opening.